iluvjava/Python-JS-Csharp-ClusterFuck/README.md

 # 02/07/2019:
 ## What I learned:
 - Making a connection to a MYSQL database, execute the command, and then read out the stuff.
 - Major components:
     - MySql.Data.MysqlClient from nuget.
     - server url; servername, database name, urserid, password; (I wonder why port is not here...)
     - MySqlConnectionStringBuilder
     - MySqlConnection
     - MysqlCommand
     - MySqlDataReader
 - Procedures For doing this shit:
     - Make a connection string
     - Prepare a connection
     - Prepare a sql command
         - Give the connection to the sqlcommand
+        - Add parameters for your commands
     - Execute the command object and it will return a MySqlDataReader
     - The data reader is an iterable, it's a list of map.
 - How to make the process painless?
     - Store the configs as xml first.
     - Put all the query together, minimize the number of times connection is used.
     - Use OOP programming paradigm and Functional paradigms.
     - Run tests.
     - Package everything and make it into a library.